bestbat/Homura/README.md

 Inspired by [lutris](https://github.com/lutris/lutris), We would like to provide a game launcher to play windows games on FreeBSD.

+Please know: Homura is in no way comparable to lutris or the something bigger similar.

 # Description &#x1F4D8;

 Homura is launcher that makes it easy to run windows games/launcher just with one click on FreeBSD.